owenshen24/golb/contents/Recognizing-vs-Generating#3.md

 The difference between these two is like matching up vocabulary words to their definitions versus filling in the definitions yourself.
 The Recognizing task gives you something to work with, whereas the Generating task requires you to start from scratch.
 Both are related, but in the above example, it's easy to see that the two aren't the same thing.

 The difference isn't always so clear-cut.

-Consider another example:
+Here's another example:

 A student is reading their textbook, studying for their math exam.
 They go over the proof in their book.
 "Does this step make sense?" they ask themselves.
 They make sure they can follow what's going on before moving to the next step.